-Each Fund's audited Financial Statements, including the Financial Highlights, will appear in the Trust's Annual Report to Shareholders and the report therein of Cohen & Company, Ltd., an independent registered public accounting firm.
-The applicable Annual Report to Shareholders, which contains the referenced audited financial statements, will be available upon request and without charge.
-The Trust's initial audited financial statements are attached as Appendix C.
+Each Fund's audited Financial Statements, including the Financial Highlights, appear in the Trust's Annual Report to Shareholders for the fiscal year ended October 31, 2022, including the report therein of Cohen & Company, Ltd., the Funds' independent registered public accounting firm, which was filed on December 29, 2022.
+The Annual Report to Shareholders is incorporated herein by reference in its entirety and is available upon request and without charge.